CHC50121 – DIPLOMA OF EARLY CHILDHOOD EDUCATION AND CARE

 COURSE DESCRIPTION

-This qualification reflects the role of educators in early childhood education and care who work in regulated children’s education and care services in Australia.
-Educators at this level are responsible for designing and implementing curriculum that meets the requirements of an approved learning framework and for maintaining compliance in other areas of service operations.
-They use specialised knowledge and analyse and apply theoretical concepts to diverse work situations.
-They may have responsibility for supervision of volunteers or other educators.
+The CHC50121 – Diploma of Early Childhood Education and Care (111553K) is designed for educators working in regulated children’s education and care services in Australia.
+At this level, educators are responsible for designing and implementing curriculum that aligns with approved learning frameworks and ensuring compliance in all aspects of service operations.
+They apply specialized knowledge and theoretical concepts to diverse work situations and may supervise volunteers or other educators.
+Early childhood educators can work in long day care centers, family day care, pre-schools, or kindergartens.

 Duration